Evaluation and Developmental Center

 WHO WE ARE

 The Evaluation and Developmental Center is a comprehensive rehabilitation facility with a long history of vocational, psychological, transitional, and driver education services provision.
-We are a direct service component of Southern Illinois University Carbondale's, College of Education and Human Services', Rehabilitation Institute.
+We are a direct service component of Southern Illinois University Carbondale's, School of Education's, Rehabilitation Institute.
 We have maintained a successful relationship with the Illinois Division of Rehabilitation Services for several decades and are jointly funded by Southern Illinois University Carbondale and the state of Illinois Department of Human Services Division of Rehabilitation Services.
 We also provide services that are available to the public through a fee for service arrangement and have served individuals referred through public high schools, community colleges, universities, hospitals, the Veteran's Administration, and attorneys.

 WHERE WE ARE